An Introduction to Full-Bore Rifle Shooting for Prospective New Members

 The Darwin Rifle Club conducts a three-week introduction to full bore rifle shooting course twice a year, generally around April and August.

-In the second half of 2020 we will trial a new format.
+Since the second half of 2020 we have trialed a new format.

 Targe rifle shooting is a precision outdoor activity which is challenging, competitive and recreational.
-Rifle shooting is a sport for both men and women.
+Rifle shooting is a sport for both men and women of all ages.

 By taking part in these lessons, it is presumed that you are interested in learning more about target rifle shooting as a sport.
 The purpose is to broaden the awareness of full-bore rifle shooting through the provision of training in a relaxed, friendly environment for persons of variable capacities who have no knowledge or skills in the sport.